stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://twitter.com/search?q=Cloudflare).

+"You also send all the traffic to the NSA though Cloudflare — thanks but no thanks!" by @[Mcnst](https://twitter.com/Mcnst/status/1199096502968299520)

+"I never understood why everyone trusts cloudflare." by @[CSS_Sporklab](https://twitter.com/CSS_Sporklab/status/1198051101423161344)

 "By the way Cloudflare has blocked me on Twitter for criticizing them." by @[dxgl_org](https://twitter.com/dxgl_org/status/1198461938411429888)

 "You can buy few BTC and wanting to publish them for sale they blocked my account.
 I don't know that I was wrong.
 What do I have to do to recover it?
 Cloudflare Ray ID" by @[AgusNob74](https://twitter.com/AgusNob74/status/1198430473829199872)